Law ‘radically misapplied’ in Apple Athenry issue, court told

 The board cannot permit a “salami style slicing and dicing” of major projects so as to avoid “hard questions” and a “genuine” environmental impact assessment of those, particularly the impact of their energy demands, Michael McDowell SC argued.

-While Apple has since decided not to proceed with the Athenry centre, a five judge Supreme Court on Monday began hearing an appeal by two objectors addressing a range of legal issues arising from how the board dealt with the company’s proposal.
+While Apple has since decided not to proceed with the Athenry centre, a five judge Supreme Court on Mondayheard an appeal by two objectors addressing a range of legal issues arising from how the board dealt with the company’s proposal.
+The Supreme Court has reserved judgment on the appeal.

+The appeal was brought by Sinead Fitzpatrick, who lives close to the planned development, and Allan Daly, of Athenry.
+It was opposed by the Board and the State but Apple was not involved.

 The court’s decision is expected to impact on how the Board deals with similar projects.